tym-network/questionsbox/README.md

 When you start the app for the first time, a new `questions.json` file will be created in a folder dedicated to the app (see "Where to find the generated files" to know more about this).
 The questions can be edited on the app in "Customize" > "Edit Questions".
 For now only a few locales are supported but more should arrive soon.

-Note that you do no need to provide the same number of questions for each locale.
+Note that you do not need to provide the same number of questions for each locale.
 The question sets can be totally different.

 If you only have one locale and this locale is either "fr" or "en", then the app will detect it and use the correct translation for the interface.